Talk to sales Contact Login English

 When you write a menu description, use adjectives most restaurants don’t include

-4. Infuse a sense of nostalgia and storytelling into your menu items
+4. Evoke nostalgia and share stories through your menu items

 By creating backstories that evoke emotions and memories and by tying them to the history or culture of your restaurant, you can create a sense of nostalgia.